Quick Homemade Brown Sugar Caramel

 Some Caramel Recipes To Try

 This caramel is too soft for caramel apples, so check out this recipe for Burnt Caramel Apples.
-And if you’re looking for hard caramel, I got you.
-These Burnt Sugar Muscovado Truffles and this Brown Sugar Caramel Crunch Ice Cream will KNOCK YOUR SOCKS OFF!
+And if you’re looking for hard caramel (crunchy like caramel candy), I got you.

 Check out more caramel recipes here!

-Let’s make some quick, homemade brown sugar caramel!
+Let’s make some Quick Homemade Brown Sugar Caramel!
 Have fun! xo

 An empty bowl with caramel smeared on it and a spoon in it.